JJ/hoborg/text/text.md

 neck.
 Some dummy put it initially in the ass, but it made the eyes of whoever was driving it sting, so somebody else rigged it to have the exhaust as hight as possible.
-Not in the head, it wouldn't look healthy, people would be all "Your dummy is *burning*!".
+Not in the head, it wouldn't look healthy, people would be all "Your dummy is *burning*!."

 Anyway, the noise.
 It could honk, did I tell ya?
 Yes, he can do stuff all of its own when he wants.
 When there's something in front, I don't